This article series documents a journey of modifying and improving a 3D printer.

 However, the custom sensor board that Flashforge uses seem poorly designed.
 Instead of using a photo interrupter (opto interrupter) with a built-in transistor, they’re using one that only has a diode, requiring a custom transistor setup to turn the sensor output into a clean binary signal that is fed to the mainboard.

-It seems they fumbled this design, building a circuit that wastes a comparably large amount of current (about 100mA at 3.3V, meaning 1/3W of power) once the printer is on if the light barrier isn’t interrupted.
+It seems they fumbled this design, building a circuit that wastes a comparably large amount of power (about 100mA at 3.3V, so ~1/3W) once the printer is on if the light barrier isn’t interrupted.
 This is a multiple of what the LED in the opto-sensor itself consumes for the basic operation, and makes the sensor boards heat up for no good reason.
 It’s not as bad of an electrical design problem as the diagnostics LEDs, but becomes fairly relevant when driving multiple of these boards with a custom new mainboard, since most printer boards usually don’t expect to supply a lot of 3.3V.
 The resulting endstop signal wasn’t even particularly clean in terms of voltage levels, increasing the chance of improper detections, which was another thing that I was unhappy about for my later build.

 As part of my major modifications, I’ve now replaced these sensors with other opto-interrupter boards which have a phototransistor, cleaner output, are 5V compatible, and avoid the power draw problem completely.